ROCm/rocBLAS/README.md

 # rocBLAS
-A BLAS implementation on top of AMD's Radeon Open Compute [ROCm][] runtime and toolchains.  rocBLAS is implemented in the [HIP][] programming language, optimized for AMD's latest discrete GPUs and allowing it to run on CUDA enabled GPUs.
+A BLAS implementation on top of AMD's Radeon Open Compute [ROCm][] runtime and toolchains.  rocBLAS is implemented in the [HIP][] programming language and optimized for AMD's latest discrete GPUs.

 ## rocBLAS Wiki
 The [wiki][] has helpful information about building the rocblas library, samples and tests.